maimbeeb/Cook-Book/README.md

 	Similarly, the user can add as many steps in the method as they'd like to describe how to prepare and cook the recipe.

-	A dropdown for the cuisine.
+	A dropdown is provided for the cuisine and the category.

 	Edit Recipe
 ![](mockup/edit-recipe.png)